-Section III.
+Section Three.
 Additional Guidance on Implementing Priorities Project Review and Ranking Process

-The Project Review Committee (PRC) considers multiple factors when determining project rankings, including the priority of the project, the project's performance on the scorecard, and whether the project is a new project or renewal project.
+The Project Review Committee (PRC) considers multiple factors when determining project rankings, including the priority of new project applications, the project's performance on the scorecard, and whether the project is a new project or renewal project.
 This year, even with detailed funding priorities, the PRC should continue to take all these factors into account when determining a project's ranking.

-There are three ways the scorecards affect project ranking: thresholds, standards, and points.
+There are three ways scorecards affect project ranking: thresholds, standards, and points.
 If a project does not meet a threshold, it is not eligible for funding.
-If a project does not meet the required minimum number of points or does not meet the standards, the Project Review Committee may lower the project's ranking, remove the project from the competition altogether, or recommend reducing its funding.
+If a project does not meet section point minimums or does not meet the standards, the Project Review Committee may lower the project's ranking, remove the project from the competition altogether, or recommend reducing its funding.
 Receiving more points than other like projects with similar performance and standards can also increase a project's ranking.